kadykov/cv-adapt/.openhands/microagents/repo.md

      * BaseRenderer[CVType]: Generic base class for all renderers
      * BaseMarkdownRenderer[CVType]: Base class for Markdown renderers with common logic
      * MarkdownRenderer: Renders complete CV to Markdown
-     * MinimalMarkdownRenderer: Renders minimal CV for description generation
+     * MinimalMarkdownRenderer: Renders minimal CV for summary generation
      * YAMLRenderer: For data storage and interchange
    - When adding new renderers:
      * Create a new file in `renderers/` directory